Employee Discount Programs:

 Question #5: “How RELEVANT are the discounts?”

-Don’t get us wrong.
-Services like ID theft protection, tax preparation and laser eye surgery all have their place.
-They just don’t represent the kinds of purchases that people make every day.
-So discounts on such services are generally perceived as less relevant by employees (that is, at least, until they need them :-) ).
+Don't misunderstand me.
+Services like ID theft protection, tax preparation, and laser eye surgery definitely have their value.
+However, they are not the types of purchases that people make on a daily basis.
+Therefore, discounts on these services are often seen as less relevant by employees, unless they find themselves in need of them.

 Instead, look for employee discount programs that offer savings on purchases your employees make most often.
 Here’s a look at the top spending categories that comprise the average American’s household budget, according to U.S. Census: